 John FishChairman & Chief Executive Officer

-John F. Fish is the Chairman and Chief Executive Officer of Suffolk Construction Company, Inc. He is responsible for providing the vision and strategic direction of the company, maintaining and reinforcing the corporate culture, leading the national executive and management teams, and overseeing decisions regarding the organization’s capital expenditures.
-Under Mr. Fish’s leadership, Suffolk has grown into one of the most successful privately held general building contractors in the country.
-With approximately $2 billion in annual revenue, Suffolk is ranked #29 in the nation by Engineering News-Record, and is the largest builder in New England.
+John F. Fish is the Chairman and CEO of Suffolk Construction Company.
+Under his vision and leadership, Suffolk has grown into one of the leading privately held general building contractors in the country.
+With approximately $2.7 billion in annual revenue, Suffolk is currently ranked #31 on the Engineering News-Record national list of "Top 400 Contractors."

 Mr. Fish is a graduate of Bowdoin College in Brunswick, Maine with a Bachelor's Degree in Political Science.
 He received an Honorary Doctorate of Engineering Technology Degree from Wentworth Institute of Technology.